zmike/bztogl/README.md

 ```
 Connecting to https://gitlab-test.gnome.org/
-Using target product 'username/myproject since --target_product was not provided
+Using target project 'username/myproject since --target-project was not provided
 Connecting to bugzilla.gnome.org
 WARNING: Bugzilla credentials were not provided, BZ bugs won't be closed and subscribers won't notice the migration
 Querying for open bugs for the 'myproject' product